Snowman: History

 The earliest known photograph of a snowman, c.
 1853, by Mary Dillwyn.

 Documentation of the first snowman is unclear.
 However, Bob Eckstein, author of The History of the Snowman, documented snowmen from the Middle Ages by researching artistic depictions in European museums, art galleries, and libraries.
-The earliest documentation he found was an antisemitic marginal illustration from a 1380 book of hours, found in the Koninklijke Bibliotheek in The Hague.
+The earliest documentation he found was an antisemitic marginal illustration from a 1380 Book of Hours, found in the Koninklijke Bibliotheek in The Hague.
 Michelangelo was commissioned by Piero de' Medici to make a snowman in 1494.
 The earliest known photograph of a snowman was taken circa 1853 by Welsh photographer Mary Dillwyn, the original of which is in the collections of the National Library of Wales.

 While the origin of snowmen remains unclear, they have been used throughout history to make statements.
 In 1511, the city of Brussels held a snowman festival in hopes of appeasing its hungry and poor citizens.
-However, instead of building snowmen, the people built pornographic sculptures throughout the city.
+However, instead of building snowmen, the people built over 100 pornographic and satirical sculptures throughout the city.
+Eckstein suggested that this was "an early form of political commentary" directed against the city's then overlords, the Holy Roman Empire, though he conceded that any direct physical evidence of these historical examples has long since melted.

 The concept of snowmen had made its way to North America by the Schenectady Massacre of 1690.
 It is said that on the night of the massacre, two guards who were in charge of guarding the north gate of the settlement of Schenectady built two snowmen to guard the gates while they went to the pub.

 Snowmen became more popular when the character "Frosty the Snowman" came out, which originated from a song of the same name in 1950.

 In popular culture

 In media

 In this illustration from 1867, a snowman is surrounded by children.

 Snowmen are a popular theme for Christmas and winter decorations and also in children's media.
-One of the oldest depictions of a snowman in media is Ted Eshbaugh's Fantasies cartoon, "The Snowman," in 1932, which is also one of the first cartoons to be made in color.
+One of the oldest depictions of a snowman in media is Ted Eshbaugh's Fantasies cartoon "The Snowman," in 1932, which is also one of the first cartoons to be made in color.
 One of the most famous snowman characters is Frosty, the titular snowman in the popular holiday song "Frosty the Snowman" (later adapted into film and television specials), who was magically brought to life by the old silk hat used on his head.
 In addition to numerous related music and other media for Frosty, snowmen also feature as: